 We recognise the important role we play, as a regulator, in improving diversity and inclusion across financial services.
 That’s why in June 2016 the FCA was in the first group to sign the Government’s Women in Finance Charter, which seeks to increase the representation of women in the financial services sector, particularly at senior levels.

 The Charter requires us to set and report on gender targets for our Senior Leadership Team (SLT).
-At the same time, we set targets to improve senior representation of those who identify as Black, Asian and minority ethnic (BAME) people, as part of our continued commitment to ethnic diversity and progression.
+At the same time, we set targets to improve senior representation for minority ethnic people, as part of our continued commitment to ethnic diversity and progression.

 Our targets for female representation were for 45% of our Senior Leadership Team (SLT) to identify as female by 2020 (our interim target), and 50% by 2025 (our ultimate target).
 At 12 March 2021, 43% of our SLT identifies as female, which is up from 40% in 2020.
 The figure without including the Payment Systems Regulator (PSR) is also 43%, in 2020 it was 40%.

-Our BAME targets were for 8% of our SLT to identify as BAME by 2020 (our interim target), and 13% by 2025 (our ultimate target).
-At 12 March 2021, 13% of our SLT identifies as BAME.
+Our race and ethnicity targets were for 8% of our SLT to identify as minority ethnic by 2020 (our interim target), and 13% by 2025 (our ultimate target).
+At 12 March 2021, 13% of our SLT identifies as minority ethnic.
 This has increased from 10% in 2020.
 The figure without including the Payments Systems Regulator (PSR) is 13%, in 2020 it was 11%.
 We were pleased to have exceeded our interim 2020 ethnicity target.
 But we must keep a continued focus as we still have much work to do in this space, as set out in our ethnicity action plan.

 Reaching our interim 2020 gender target was always going to be challenging.
 While we are taking positive action, we do not have a high turnover or large number of new positions at SLT level.
 As a result, we were unable to achieve enough positive changes to reach the 45% interim gender target.